 Thing is, when players guess my reasons for doing odd things, and they do that a lot, they hardly ever get the reasons right because they assume that a pro’s top priority would be profit.
 Mine rarely is.
 For example, posting behind the button.
-I never do it.
+At limit hold’em, I never do it.
 But the reasons have nothing to do with cost-per-hand or having live-money in late position or anything like that.
 Or when I buy in for two racks, not for intimidation, but simply because I like to buy in once and once only.
 Or when I’m on the list for $20-40 and I’ve got a choice between playing $6-12 or $9-18 in the meantime.
 I always take the $6-12, not because I think the game is softer, but because the $3 chips where I play are ugly.

 Sometimes my reasons are complicated and philosophical, as in, goofy.
 That’s when I usually get cut off in mid blab by someone who politely suggests that I have way too much time on my hands.
 Which brings us back to this chopping thing.
 It’s understandable to wonder what’s up when a dedicated non-chopper all of a sudden starts chopping.
 So here’s my full scoop on chopping blinds — why I stopped, and why I started again.

 When I moved to California, the first thing that made me consider becoming a non-chopper was the way the house took the collection.
-All the $20-40 games I played it charged $3 on the button.
+All the $20-40 games I played in charged $3 on the button.
 I figured that as long as we’re paying for each hand no matter what, then we might as well play them out.
 It seemed practical to use what I was buying.
 That got me thinking about some things I never liked about chopping in the first place, priorities just heavy enough to tip the scales in favor of not chopping.

 Simple is good.
 Chopping blinds is not simple.
 Especially in these games, with high turnover and lots of seat changes, I was constantly asking, “Do you chop?
 Do you chop?”
 Further complexity resulted from the varying chopping criteria of each player.
 Some chopped with four or more players, some with five, some with six.
 Keeping track required energy and vigilance, two things I’d rather conserve for more important activities such as looking at people’s food to evaluate the daily specials.